Canadian Anti-Hate Network: Online Hate Toolkit Resource

+Reception

-In October 2022, the Government of Saskatchewan said that it would discourage teachers from using an anti-hate toolkit created by the CAHN, adding that "The toolkit does not meet criteria such as being high quality, free from bias as reasonably possible, and having appropriate and significant Saskatchewan context".
+In October 2022, the Government of Saskatchewan said that it would discourage teachers from using an anti-hate toolkit created by CAHN, adding that "The toolkit does not meet criteria such as being high quality, free from bias as reasonably possible, and having appropriate and significant Saskatchewan context".

-CAHN board member Richard Warman sued columnists Jonathan Kay and Barbara Kay in small claims court for posting what he claimed were defamatory tweets alleging links between CAHN and the antifa movement in the United States.
+CAHN board member and lawyer Richard Warman sued columnists Jonathan Kay and Barbara Kay in small claims court for posting what he claimed were defamatory tweets alleging links between CAHN and the antifa movement in the United States.
 The court dismissed the lawsuit in November 2022, stating that "CAHN did in fact assist Antifa and that the movement has been violent,” and ruling that it would be reasonable to state that it is not a "good look" for a human rights organization to support a violent movement.